-Openclaw is one of the most powerful AI orchestration platforms available today — but like any capable tool, it rewards teams that take the time to set it up correctly.
+Openclaw is one of the most powerful AI orchestration platforms available today — and since NVIDIA built NemoClaw directly on top of it, there is no longer any question about its long-term viability.
+But like any capable tool, it rewards teams that take the time to set it up correctly.
 This guide walks you through everything from initial installation to your first production pipeline, covering the decisions that matter and the mistakes worth avoiding.

-Openclaw is an AI workflow orchestration platform that lets teams connect large language models to their existing tools, data sources, and processes.
-Think of it as middleware between your AI models and the rest of your business infrastructure — handling context management, tool routing, memory, and the operational concerns that are tedious to build from scratch.
+Openclaw is an open-source AI workflow orchestration platform that lets teams connect large language models to their existing tools, data sources, and processes.
+It is the middleware between your AI models and the rest of your business infrastructure — handling context management, tool routing, memory, and the operational concerns that are tedious and error-prone to build from scratch.

 Its key strengths are:

-- Built-in memory — persistent context that survives across sessions and agents
+- Built-in memory — persistent context that survives across sessions and agents, stored in vector databases with automatic indexing

-- Tool integrations — native connectors for common business tools (Slack, Notion, CRMs, databases)
+- Tool integrations — native connectors for 50+ business tools including Slack, Notion, Google Workspace, CRMs, and databases

-- Observability — full trace logging so you can see exactly what the model did and why
+- Observability — full trace logging so you can see exactly what the model decided, which tools it called, and why

 Before you begin, make sure you have: